 A support garment will need to be worn 24 hours a day for the first ten days and 12 hours a day for the next four to six weeks.
 The majority of patients are then able to cease wearing this at the six-week mark.
 By this time, all swelling and bruising should no longer be present.

-A return to quiet activities is possible within a few days of surgery and work may be resumed within a week for most people.
+A return to light activities is possible within a few days of surgery and work may be resumed within a week for most people.
 Activities requiring exertion should be avoided for three to four weeks.
 Patients are advised to allow six weeks for full recovery.

 Liposuction will remove fat cells permanently; however, it will not rule out future weight gain.
 Although, if the patient does end up gaining weight, the fat cells most likely will accumulate in different areas.
-Thus, if you have liposuction done on your midsection, you could preserve a slim waistline for many years to come.